musoke/UltraDark.jl/joss/paper.md

 The scaling of this two approaches to parallelism is demonstrated in \autoref{fig:cpus}.

-The features described above have allowed collaborators and I to produce results presented in 4 publications, each exploring the small scale structure of ultralight dark matter.
+The features described above have allowed collaborators and I to produce results presented in 4 publications, each exploring an aspect of the small scale structure of ultralight dark matter.
-We have used `UltraDark.jl` to explore tidal disruption in dark matter halos comprised of self-interacting ALPs [@Glennon:2022huu], perform the first simulations of multi-species ALPs with intra- and inter-species interactions [@Glennon:2023jsp] and discover a novel mechanism for vortex stabilisation in scalar dark matter [@Glennon:2023oqa].
+We have used `UltraDark.jl` to explore tidal disruption in dark matter halos comprised of self-interacting ALPs [@Glennon:2022huu], the effects of self-interactions on dynamical friction [@Glennon:2023gfm], perform the first simulations of multi-species ALPs with intra- and inter-species interactions [@Glennon:2023jsp] and discover a novel mechanism for vortex stabilisation in scalar dark matter [@Glennon:2023oqa].
-Work in preparation examines the effect of self-interactions on dynamical friction [@2023xxx].
-More sample output can be found in @anim:vortex and @anim:multi.
+More sample output can be found in @anim:vortex, @anim:multi, and @anim:friction.

 # Acknowledgements